 If you are interested in joining our Body Tone Fitness Classes or Matwork class, we recommend undergoing a one-on-one session first to get familiar with the equipment set up and techniques, even if you have no injuries.

-Will Pilates help to rehabilitate my injury?
+Will physiotherapist-run exercise sessions help to rehabilitate my injury?

-Pilates is one of the best ways to exercise during pregnancy, as it is low impact and focuses on deep stability and postural muscles to help accommodate for the changes to the body during pregnancy.
+Physiotherapy guided sessions are one of the best ways to exercise during pregnancy, as it is low impact and focuses on deep stability and postural muscles to help accommodate for the changes to the body during pregnancy.
 Unless your obstetrician has recommended that you do not exercise, it is important to keep fit and strong to not only maintain a healthy body to nourish a healthy baby, but also to counter the effects of pregnancy on the body, maintain strength for labour and to enable quicker recovery of the pelvic floor, core, abdominal and global muscles post-natally as well.
 Our Pilates Physiotherapists have training in Women’s health physiotherapy and are well-qualified to understand the changes to the body during pregnancy and the influence these changes have on exercise capacity.

-Will Pilates be hard/ easy enough for me?
+Will exercise be hard/easy enough for me?

 Our Body Tony Fitness Classes are our most difficult and challenging reformer classes available and these classes are undertaken in a group setting where all participants are performing the same exercises.
 Therefore these classes are suitable for people who want to work hard and challenge themselves as far as possible.

-How often should I be doing Pilates?
+How often should I be exercising?

-We recommend undertaking Pilates in some way, shape or form around 3-4 times per week.
+We recommend undertaking the exercise in some way, shape or form around 3-4 times per week.
 This may include 1 session in the studio on the equipment followed by 2 or 3 sessions at home.
 Your Q Pilates physiotherapist can prescribe you a home exercise program to undertake at home for the best benefits.
 We have available to purchase, therabands, exercise balls and other Pilates equipment if you require these things.

-Why is the Physiotherapist watching me/ touching me while I exercise?
+Why is the physiotherapist watching me/touching me while I exercise?

 At Q Pilates, our physiotherapists will use visual, verbal and tactile cues to allow you to perform the exercises with perfect technique to optimize the benefits to your body.
 Research has shown that “tactile facilitation”, or touch, is the best way for the physio to give you feedback on how you are performing an exercise, to assess whether you are activating the target muscle effectively and to help you switch on a muscle if it is not working.
 We believe that one of the most important principles of Pilates is controlling the technique of an exercise.